-MANILA, Philippines- Filipinos can now go to Albania, one of the top travel destinations in the world, without getting a visa.
+MANILA, Philippines- Filipino diplomats and government officials can now go to Albania, one of the top travel destinations in the world, without getting a visa.

 Philippines recently signed an agreement with Albania, the number 1 country for travel in 2011 according to travel magazine Lonely Planet, for the waiver of visa requirements, according to the Department of Foreign Affairs (DFA).

 “On September 9, the two countries signed the ‘Agreement between the Government of the Republic of the Philippines and the Council of Ministers of the Republic of Albania on the Waiver of Visa Requirements for Holders of Diplomatic, Service and Official Passports’,” the DFA said in a statement.

 “The agreement will facilitate exchanges of high-level and official visits and hopefully pave the way for greater cooperation in the political, economic and cultural spheres,” it said.